mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 TODO: schema to demonstrate breaking down of monoliths to N-tier allowing
       flexibility to scale out, possibility of better h/w utilisation

+#### What are Microservices?

+Microservices are a software architecting pattern that allows software to be developed into relatively small, distinct components.
+Each of the components is abstracted by an API(s) and provides a distinct subset of the functionality of the entire application.
+Each individual distinct component, or microservice, can then be designed, developed, and managed independently.
+This allows for distributed ownership of a large application across a large organization, with each microservice owned by a specific team.

 ---
 layout: false